Titles in 16th-Century Documents

 Ağa: A title borne by a confusing array of military, court, and administrative officials.

-Baba: Probably an informal term meaning “grandfather.”
+Baba: An informal term meaning “grandfather,” possibly used as a title for a rank in a Sufi order.
 Sometimes used as a male personal name.

 Beğ, Bey: A military title borne by certain high-ranking army and navy officers.
 Also a common element in ordinary men’s names.